Asamartino/EthernautChallenges/README.md

 [Spalladino’s solution](https://github.com/OpenZeppelin/ethernaut/blob/solidity-05/contracts/attacks/GatekeeperOneAttack.sol)).
 Finally, we will pass to our call a parameter made by masking part or the value of *tx.origin* (in order to pass gateThree).

 ### Level 14 Gatekeeper Two :<br/>
+Solidity documentation release 0.6.5:<br/>
+“extcodesize(a): size of the code at address a” p.
+209<br/>
+“^ (bitwise exclusive or)” p.
+46<br/>
+Ethereum Yellow Paper (section 7, as suggested by this level):<br/>
+“Note that while the initialisation code is executing, the newly created address exists but with no intrinsic body code (during initialization code execution, EXTCODESIZE on the address should return zero).”<br/>

+To pass:<br/>
+     - gateOne:  as with Gatekeeper One, we will create a malicious contract with a function letMeIn that calls the enter function of the Gatekeeper contract.
+By calling letMeIn in Remix-IDE tx.origin ≠ msg.sender (see solution of level 4 Telephone for more details).<br/>
+     - gateTwo:  the size of the code at the caller address needs to be equal to 0.
+This can be achieved by placing the letMeIn function inside the constructor of the malicious contract. <br/>
+     - gateThree: by modifying this equation: a^b = c  -> a^(a^b) = a^c   ->  0^b = a^c  ->  b = a^c Knowing a and c we can thus easily compute b.<br/>

+In summary, we will create a malicious contract in Remix-IDE with a function letMeIn that will call the enter function of the Gatekeeper contract (thus passing gateOne).
+By placing the letMeIn function inside the constructor of our malicious contract, we will satisfy the requirement of gateTwo.
+Finally, by passing as parameter the result of uint64(bytes8(keccak256(abi.encodePacked(address(this))))) ^ (uint64(0) - 1)  we will pass gateThree.  <br/>

+### Level 15 Naught Coin :<br/>
+Solidity documentation release 0.6.5:<br/>
+“Solidity supports multiple inheritance including polymorphism. [...]
+Polymorphism means that a function call (internal and external) always executes the function of the same name (and parameter types) in the most derived contract in the inheritance hierarchy.
+This has to be explicitly enabled on each function in the hierarchy using the virtual and override keywords. [...]
+Use ’is’ to derive from another contract.
+Derived contracts can access all non-private members including internal functions and state variables” p.105 -106<br/>

+The contract we are given inherits from the ERC20 contract and only overrides the transfer function.
+It turns out that other functions from the ERC20 contract are available to us.
+Thus, we can use some of them to bypass the constraints imposed by the overridden transfer function. <br/>
+Note that:<br/>
+      - before using the transferFrom function we need to increase our allowance using the increaseAllowance function <br/>
+      - we will have to do some workaround due to some issues with web3.js when dealing with big numbers <br/>

+Instructions used:
+*await contract.balanceOf(player)*
+*(await contract.balanceOf(player)).toString()*
+*await contract.increaseAllowance(player, "1000000000000000000000000")*
+*await contract.transferFrom (player, "another_address" , "1000000000000000000000000")* // replace another_address by another address -_-
+*(await contract.balanceOf(player)).toString()*

+### Level 16 Preservation :<br/>